saltastroops/PyAstroSALT/docs/development.md

 ### Publishing manually

-In order to publish saltastro from your machine, first install twine, if you haven't done so already:
+In order to publish PyAstroSALT from your machine, first install twine, if you haven't done so already:

 ```shell
 pipx install twine